 With your busy life, you want a beautiful garden without putting in a lot of work.
 With a few gardening tips on iron, an essential nutrient for your plants, you will be maintaining a stunning garden that makes you the envy of all who see it.
 It really can be as easy as fertilizer and the right amount of water to make you a garden hobbyist; add a little nutrient know-how, and you’ll be enjoying the fruits of your minimal labor.

 Chlorophyll is essential in making your plants green and healthy-looking.
-The amount of iron needed is minimal; however, it is an essential gardening nutrient in that, without chlorophyll, a plant cannot get oxygen and cannot grow.
+The amount of iron needed is minimal; however, it is an essential gardening nutrient in that, without chlorophyll, a plant cannot absorb energy from the sun and cannot grow.
 Nitrogen-fixing, development, and metabolism all depend on iron; without it, the plant will not perform and produce at its best.
 Iron naturally occurs in most soil and is also present in ferric oxide, which is a chemical in soil that provides a red color, making iron deficiency an unlikely concern in your thriving garden paradise.

 A simple gardening tip is to watch for any sign of an iron deficiency in your garden by keeping an eye out for sickly, yellow leaves.
 This will be most pronounced in newer leaves, as iron is an immobile nutrient in plants, being unable to be transported to newer growth suffering from deficiency.
 Iron deficiency is called chlorosis.
-Chlorosis indicates that oxygen is not getting through the plant and reaching its leaves, providing the nutrients it needs to thrive.
+Chlorosis indicates a lack of chlorophyll production in the plant.